lsst/dp1_lsst_io/docs/tutorials/index.rst

 To set up a new account in the RSP, visit the `RSP documentation <https://rsp.lsst.io/guides/getting-started/get-an-account.html>`_.

-To learn more about the RSP's functionality, see the `RSP user guides <https://rsp.lsst.io/guides/index.html>`_ or work through any of the tutorials below.
+To learn more about the RSP's functionality, see the `RSP user guides <https://rsp.lsst.io/guides/index.html>`_ or work through the tutorials.

+Tutorials are organized into levels (100, 200, 300), and levels into topical series, which proceed from beginner to more advanced topics.

 .. _tutorials-getsupport: